Open Saturated Sets Without Holonomy: The Schwartzmann-Sullivan asymptotic cycles

 \section{The Schwartzmann-Sullivan asymptotic cycles}

-We continue to work in $n$-manifolds, $n\ge3$, save mention to the contrary.
-For compact, 1-dimensional laminations such as $\XX_{g}\ss\LL_{g}$, where $g$ is smooth, Sullivan's theory of foliation cycles~\cite{sull:cycles} specializes to the Schwartzmann theory of asymptotic cycles~\cite{sch_cycles}.
-In fact, it is only required that $\XX_{g}$ be integral to a $\CO$ vector field.
-If $g$ is an endperiodic homeomorphism admitting $\LL_{g}$ of class $\COO$, we will say that $g$ is \emph{regular} and assume this save mention to the contrary.
+Save mention to the contrary, we continue to work in $n$-manifolds, $n\ge3$, without the restrictions on the topology of leaves of Section~\ref{restrict}.
+For compact, 1-dimensional laminations such as $\XX_{f}\subset\LL_{f}$, Sullivan's theory of foliation cycles~\cite{sull:cycles} specializes to the Schwartzmann theory of asymptotic cycles~\cite{sch_cycles}.
 We will take as our main reference the exposition of Sullivan's theory in~\cite[Chapter~10]{condel1}, but taking into account the full theory of de~Rham currents in~\cite[Chapitre~III]{deRham} on noncompact manifolds such as $\wh W$.
 As developed in~\cite{condel1}, this theory was concerned primarily with compact foliated manifolds having all leaves without boundary, but as noted there, everything goes through for compact laminations of possibly noncompact manifolds, provided that, again, all leaves have empty boundary.